Why create a perpetual charitable trust?

 - memorialise the donor or another person by requesting that the University name the trust in honour of that individual.

-Where a donor wishes by a gift to create a perpetual charitable trust (which the University then records in a publicly accessible trust instrument), the University requests that such a gift have a minimum value of $20,000.
+Where a donor wishes by a gift to create a perpetual charitable trust (which the University then records in a publicly accessible University trust record), the University requests that such a gift have a minimum value of $20,000.
 Below that amount, it is more practical for the gift to be expended under the direction of the relevant unit of the University, with the approval of the donor.

 See value of gifts.